-- ✓ Chair Randall introduced Ms. Baynard commenting on what a phenomenal job she's been doing with providing General Assembly updates regarding the ongoing legislative session and invited her to proceed with the legislative update to the Authority. - $\checkmark$ Ms. Baynard noted that there were two main bills in the process: - The Governor's Omnibus Bill (HB 1414) which would provide \$30 million to the Authority in funding restoration; - Delegate Watt's Bill (HB 729) which would provide \$70 million to the Authority which includes the \$30 million in HB 1414 and \$40 million from State revenues. - ✓ Chair Randall inquired whether Delegate Watt's bill includes funding to the Authority as provided in the I-81 bill. - ✓ Ms. Baynard responded no, stating that the funding from the I-81 bill will result in a total restoration of \$90 million to the Authority. - ✓ She stated that the goal is to get the provisions of Delegate Watt's bill inserted into the Governor's Omnibus Bill. - ✓ Chair Randall asked if protective language would be part of the Bill. - ✓ Ms. Baynard responded that for now, the Speaker's goal is to focus on funding, noting that the issue of protective language could be incorporated at a later time. - ✓ She added that the protective language is not only about the Authority, adding that regions like Hampton Roads, Central Virginia and I-81, could build a coalition to seek protective language to safeguard the regional funds.
+- ✓ Chair Randall introduced Ms. Baynard commenting on what a phenomenal job she's been doing with providing General Assembly updates regarding the ongoing legislative session and invited her to proceed with the legislative update to the Authority. - ✓ Ms. Baynard noted that there were two main bills in the process: - o The Governor's Omnibus Bill (HB 1414) which would provide \$30 million to the Authority in funding restoration; - Delegate Watt's Bill (HB 729) which would provide \$70 million to the Authority which includes the \$30 million in HB 1414 and \$40 million from State revenues. - ✓ Chair Randall inquired whether Delegate Watt's bill includes funding to the Authority as provided in the I-81 bill. - ✓ Ms. Baynard responded no, stating that the funding from the I-81 bill will result in a total restoration of \$90 million to the Authority. - ✓ She stated that the goal is to get the provisions of Delegate Watt's bill inserted into the Governor's Omnibus Bill. - ✓ Chair Randall asked if protective language would be part of the Bill. - ✓ Ms. Baynard responded that for now, the Speaker's goal is to focus on funding, noting that the issue of protective language could be incorporated at a later time.

-- ✓ Councilmember Snyder inquired about the safety provisions in the Bill. - ✓ Ms. Baynard responded that the safety provisions advanced by the House and Senate include the following: - Lower speed limit in some commercial and local areas - Open alcohol container - A hand-held bill (could be standalone) - A seatbelt bill (could be standalone) - ✓ Chairman McKay thanked Ms. Baynard for her update stating he supports HB 729 but noted that the bill does not have a lot of the elements of the Omnibus Bill. - ✓ Chair Randall strongly encouraged the Authority to support Delegate Watt's bill, noting that members should contact their Delegates and Senators communicating their support. - ✓ Chair Randall noted that a letter of support signed by herself and Mayor Parrish, will be sent to the delegation on behalf of the Authority. - ✓ Chairman McKay noted several discussions with Senator Barker and proposed that the letter of support not preclude a potential budget amendment that would make the Authority whole.
+- ✓ She added that the protective language is not only about the Authority, adding that regions like Hampton Roads, Central Virginia and I-81, could build a coalition to seek protective language to safeguard the regional funds. - ✓ Councilmember Snyder inquired about the safety provisions in the bill. - ✓ Ms. Baynard responded that the safety provisions advanced by the House and Senate include the following: - O Lower speed limit in some commercial and local areas - o Open alcohol container - o A handheld bill (could be standalone) - o A seatbelt bill (could be standalone) - ✓ Chairman McKay thanked Ms. Baynard for her update noting that he supports the passage of HB729 but noted that the bill does not have a lot of the elements of the Omnibus Bill. - ✓ Chair Randall strongly encouraged all to support Delegate Watt's bill, noting that Authority members need to make contact with their Delegates and Senators and communicate support. - ✓ Councilmember Snyder expressed support for Delegate Watts bill, and wanted to know what action could be taken to communicate support. - ✓ Chair Randall noted that a letter of support could be sent, to be signed by Chair Randall and Mayor Parrish on behalf of the Authority. - ✓ Chairman McKay noted that he has had a lot of discussions with Senator Barker and proposes writing a letter of support for this bill notwithstanding a budget amendment that makes the Authority whole.